The Drama League Directors Project

 At The Drama League, we’re deep believers in the idea that community is key to artistic endeavor, and that providing a moment of open interaction in a developmental process can provide crucial insights for the creators and joyful discovery for everyone involved.
 We’ll work with all recipients to make sure the moment of open rehearsal is safe, supportive, enjoyable, and art-forward.

-To create a full developmental process, the recipient will receive a summer one-week residency during New York Stage and Film’s Summer Season at Marist College in Poughkeepsie, NY, about an hour north of New York City.
+To create a full developmental process, the recipient will receive a summer one-week residency during New York Stage And Film’s Summer Season at Marist College in Poughkeepsie, NY, about an hour north of New York City.
 There you’ll be joined by some of your collaborating artists (usually a few actors) and Drama League staff to explore the piece directorially.
-At the end of the time there, there can be an open presentation of the work-in-progress, as well as a moment to plan for the second week of the Residency, which takes place at The Drama League in New York City.
+At the end of the time there, there can be an open presentation of the work-in-progress, as well as a moment to plan for the final stage of the residency, which takes place at The Drama League in New York City, usually in the winter or following spring.

 Drama League Stage Directing Assistantships

-Because of the timing of the application process, it is almost always impossible to know the show you will be working on….theaters simply don’t lock in their performance schedules publicly this far in advance.
+Because of the timing of the application process, it is almost always impossible to know the show you will be working on…theaters simply don’t lock in their performance schedules publicly this far in advance.
 However, applicants who are selected as Semi-Finalists will interview directly with the Mentor Directors, and if we know what the show is at that point, we’re happy to share it!
-Some of the theaters that have participated in the past include some of the largest in America — Manhattan Theatre Club, Denver Center Theatre, Geffen Playhouse, Trinity Rep, Guthrie Theatre, and Seattle Rep, among others.
+Theaters that have participated in the past include some of the largest in America — Manhattan Theatre Club, Denver Center Theatre, Geffen Playhouse, Trinity Rep, Guthrie Theatre, and Seattle Rep, among others.

 ADDITIONAL QUESTIONS?